The Moving Voice Laboratory

 Zoe Katsilerou is a physical performer, singer and visual artist who works with theatre companies and institutions across Greece, England and Scotland.
 She is an associate artist with DUENDE and Suramedura and SBC Theatre.
-Her work includes movement, language, live and recorded music and storytelling.
+Her work includes movement, language, sound design and often installation.

 Zoe trained as a classical musician (pianist), folk singer, street performer, actor and dancer.
 She studied Applied Music Education (University of Macedonia) and street and physical theatre (Ougka Klara) in Greece.
 In 2016, she completed an MLitt in Theatre Practices (University of Glasgow), within which she undertook practice based research exploring the relationship between voice and physicality in performance.
 Her practice includes physical and vocal training, improvisation and the layering of these as a way of embodying language and storytelling.